 When seeking a diagnosis for your child, you are your child’s best advocate and most important source of support.
 As a parent in this process, your roles are both emotional and practical.
-You can provide or ensure:
+You can:

-- emotional support for your child during the diagnostic process
+- Provide emotional support for your child during the diagnostic process

-- open and honest answers to questions about your child’s history and current adjustment
+- Provide unique and helpful information for doctors/specialists, including open and honest answers to questions about your child’s history and current adjustment

 The doctor’s or specialist’s role

-Usually, more than one professional is typically involved in the assessment process for ADD/ADHD in children.
-Physicians, clinical psychologists, school psychologists, clinical social workers, speech-language pathologists, learning specialists, and educators may each play an important role in the ADD/ADHD evaluation.
+Usually, more than one professional is typically involved in the assessment process for ADHD in children.
+Physicians, clinical psychologists, school psychologists, clinical social workers, speech-language pathologists, learning specialists, and educators may each play an important role in the ADHD evaluation.

 As with adults, there are no laboratory or imaging tests available to determine a diagnosis; instead, clinicians base their conclusions on the observable symptoms and by ruling out other disorders.
 The specialist who conducts your child’s evaluation will ask you a range of questions that you should open honestly and openly.
 He or she may also:

-Doctors, specialists, testing—it may all feel a little overwhelming to figure out a diagnosis for your child.
+Doctors, specialists, ADHD tests—it may all feel a little overwhelming to figure out a diagnosis for your child.
 You can take a lot of the chaos out of the process with the following practical steps.

-- Make an appointment with a specialist.
-As the parent, you can initiate testing for ADD/ADHD on behalf of your child.
-The earlier you schedule this appointment, the more quickly you can get help for his or her ADD/ADHD.
+Make an appointment with a specialist.
+As the parent, you can initiate testing for ADHD on behalf of your child.
+The earlier you schedule this appointment, the more quickly you can get help for his or her ADHD.